-2. Majors for the B.S. degree may be selected from the following fields: finance, biology, merchandising, economics, food and nutrition, recreation, exercise science and wellness, management, marketing, accounting, computer science, computer information systems, chemistry, mathematics, physics, nursing, geography, sociology, psychology, criminal justice, electronics technology, computer integrated manufacturing systems technology and technology.
+Majors for the B.S. degree may be selected from the following fields: finance, biology, merchandising, economics, food and nutrition, recreation, exercise science and wellness, management, marketing, accounting, computer science, computer information systems, chemistry, mathematics, physics, nursing, geography, sociology, psychology, criminal justice, computer integrated manufacturing systems technology, electronics technology, occupational safety and health, and technology.

 Students may not take as a second (double) major a subject not permitted as a major in this degree.